 Mortgagee vs Mortgagor Infographics

-Below are the top 8 difference between Mortgagee and Mortgagor
+Below are the top 8 differences between Mortgagee and Mortgagor

 Key Differences between Mortgagee vs Mortgagor

-Both Mortgagee vs Mortgagor are popular choices in the market; let us discuss some of the major difference between Mortgagee and Mortgagor:
+Both Mortgagee vs Mortgagor are popular choices in the market; let us discuss some of the major differences:

 - The receiver in transactions is termed as Mortgagor whereas Mortgagee in a loan-deal refers to the ‘giver’ or ‘lender’.

 - As agreed by the Mortgagee and Mortgagor the principal amount is divided into fixed equal installments along with an interest.
 Mortgagor becomes the receiver, and Mortgagee generally repays the loan amount in an equal number of installments.